-- Continue Prime Time's Quality Improvement System (QIS) - o Baseline or external reassessments of QIS middle school programs using PBC-PQA. - o Reviewing letter of recommendation for program's improvement - o Develop program improvement plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - o Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans. - o Continue progress checks to track program's implementation of improvement plan goals - o Provide ongoing support and coaching by quality advisors. - During the COVID-19 crisis, the QIS tasks would be adjusted to the following: - o QIS middle school programs will engage in a process to measure program quality using elements of the PBC-PQA - o Develop program improvement plans based on the needs of the program. - o Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans.
-Conduct progress checks to track the program's implementation of improvement plan goals. - o Provide ongoing support and coaching by quality advisors. - Provide trainings on appropriate middle school program offerings and other content based on assessment results. - Maintain social media supports (e.g., blog, Pinterest page, community of practice, etc.). - Promote and offer ELO programming to middle school and select high school out-ofschool time sites. - Administer youth surveys to measure cognitive, social, emotional, and behavioral engagement during sessions with ELO providers.
-(Supplemented by interviews of practitioners.) - Begin analyzing Quality Improvement System data and prepare annual summary report. - Ongoing coaching and follow-up to practitioners implementing youth advisory councils - Provide congratulatory/achievement-based incentives for program sites that have implemented and maintained successful youth advisory councils. - Reassess the social and emotional skills of youth. (possible only if programs are serving youth in person.)
-If fall assessment is not possible, it will be attempted again in the spring, and the spring assessment would constitute the single assessment time point for the year.
+- Participate in the Palm Beach County Quality Improvement System (QIS) - Baseline assessments or external reassessments of QIS middle school programs using PBC-PQA. - Reviewing letters of recommendation for program improvement - Develop action plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans. - Continue site supports to track programs' implementation of action plan goals. - Provide ongoing support and coaching by quality advisors. - Provide trainings on appropriate middle school program offerings and other content based on assessment results. - Maintain social media supports (e.g., blog, Pinterest page, community of practice, etc.). - Promote and offer ELO programming to middle school and select high school out-ofschool time sites.

+- Begin analyzing QIS data and prepare annual summary report. - Ongoing coaching and follow-up to practitioners implementing youth advisory councils - Provide congratulatory/achievement-based incentives for program sites that have participated in Prime Time's youth advisory council and/or implemented and maintained successful youth advisory councils at their sites. - Practitioners reassess positive youth behaviors and skills. - Practitioners rate youth engagement in, and benefits from, ELO programming. - Practitioners rate overall value and benefit of Prime Time services and supports throughout the program year. - Conduct a youth focus group to assess the positive impact of one middle-school ELO program offering.